Nikulio/You-Dont-Know-JS/scope & closures/ch5.md

 **Note:** Linters often complain when you put functions inside of loops, because the mistakes of not understanding closure are **so common among developers**.
 We explain how to do so properly here, leveraging the full power of closure.
 But that subtlety is often lost on linters and they will complain regardless, assuming you don't *actually* know what you're doing.

 The spirit of this code snippet is that we would normally *expect* for the behavior to be that the numbers "1", "2", ..
-"5" would be printed out, one at a time, one per second, respectively.
+"5" would be printed out, one at a time, one per second multiplied by current `i`, respectively.

 In fact, if you run this code, you get "6" printed out 5 times, at the one-second intervals.